awsdocs/aws-batch-user-guide/doc_source/batch-cwe-target.md

 1. For **Define pattern**, choose **Schedule**\.

-1. Either choose **Fixed rate of** and specify how often the task is to run, or choose **Cron expression** and specify a cron expression that defines when the task is to be triggered\.
+1. Either choose **Fixed rate of** and specify how often the task is to run, or choose **Cron expression** and specify a cron expression that defines when the task is to be started\.
 For more information, see [Creating an Amazon EventBridge rule that runs on a schedule](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-create-rule-schedule.html) in the *Amazon EventBridge User Guide*
    + For **Fixed rate of**, enter the interval and unit for your schedule\.
    + For **Cron expression**, enter the `cron` expression for your task schedule\.
 These expressions have six required fields\.
 Each field is separated by white space\.
 For more information and examples of `cron` expressions, see [Cron Expressions](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-create-rule-schedule.html#eb-cron-expressions) in the *Amazon EventBridge User Guide*\.